Goheeca/cl-fxml/README.md

 ```
 (named-readtables:in-readtable cl-fxml:syntax)
 ```

-or wrap you normal code interleaving template code with `with-xml`:
+or wrap your template code with `with-xml`:

 ```
 (cl-fxml:with-xml